eddatasci/unrollment_proj/README.md

 ## What research question will it answer?

-This project will explore the uxe of algorithms to predct student success.
+This project will explore the use of algorithms to predict student success.
 In particular, this project will explore how these algorithms reinforce existing inequality.
 Predicting who does and doesn't currently succeed in our current system says more about the